thacherT1D/new-angular-curriculum/Unit-3/01-express-postgres-angular.md

 * Be able to use Angular in a full stack application
 * Use `$http` to CRUD from Angular to Postgres
 * Know the difference between client side routes and server side routes
-* Be able to send and recieve data by making api calls from your client side to your server side
+* Be able to send and receive data by making api calls from your client side to your server side

 ### Set Up